maxio-com/ab-dotnet-sdk/doc/controllers/components.md

 | 422 | Unprocessable Entity (WebDAV) | [`ErrorListResponseException`](../../doc/models/error-list-response-exception.md) |

-# Update Default Price Point for Component
+# Promote Component Price Point to Default

 Sets a new default price point for the component.
 This new default will apply to all new subscriptions going forward - existing subscriptions will remain on their current price point.